upbound/vscode-up/README.md

 ## Features
-This extension currently provides diagnostics as you work through its integation with [`xpls`].
+This extension currently provides diagnostics as you work, through its integation with [`xpls`].
 You can see overviews of the various features currently available
 below: